Remembering Leah Chase Who Transformed New Orleans and Its Food

 “Food builds bridges,” she liked to say.

-And thus she transformed not only New Orleans cuisine, but also its political and social life with a smile as radiant as her bread pudding and her humor was as spicy as her gumbo – which she once protected with a slap on the hand when Barack Obama tried to add Tabasco sauce without tasting it first.
+And thus she transformed not only New Orleans cuisine, but also its political and social life with a smile as radiant as her bread pudding and with a sense of humor as spicy as her gumbo – which she once protected with a slap on the hand when Barack Obama tried to add Tabasco sauce without tasting it first.

 Isaacson, a former editor of Time, is a professor of history at Tulane University; his most recent book is Leonardo da Vinci.